inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **Eligibility**

-All patients on ICU - 'All patients in critical care'.
+All patients in critical care

 **Classification**